amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 The solution
 ============

 To solve this, we built Proselint, a Python-based linter for prose.
 A linter is a computer program that, like a spell checker, scans through a document and analyzes it and identified where it violates.
-Proselint identifies violations of expert style and usage guidelines.
+Our goal with Proselint is to aggregate knowledge about best practices in writing and to make that knowledge immediately accessible to all authors in the form of a linter for prose.
+Proselint thus identifies violations of expert style and usage guidelines.
-It is both a command line tool and has been adapted as a plugin for a variety of text editors including SublimeText, vim, &c.

 Proselint is open-source software released under the BSD license and works with Python 2 and 3.
-It runs efficiently as a command-line utility or editor plugin.
+It runs efficiently as a command-line utility or editor plugin for SublimeText, vim, &c.
 It outputs advice in standard formats (e.g., JSON), integrating with Sublime Text, Atom, Vim, Emacs, and other editors and services.
 Though in its infancy – perhaps 2% of what it could be – Proselint already includes modules on a variety of usage problems: redundancy, jargon, illogic, clichés, sexism, misspelling, inconsistency, misuse of symbols, malapropisms, oxymorons, security gaffes, hedging, apologizing, pretension, and more.

 Two views on proselint
 ======================

 Proselint can be seen as both a language tool for scientists and a tool for language science.
 On the one hand, it can be used to improve writing, and it includes modules that promote clear and consistent prose in science writing.
-On the other, it can measure language usage and explore the factors relevant to creating a useful linter.
+On the other, it can measure language usage and help to explore the factors relevant to creating a useful linter.

-As a language tool for scientists:
+As a language tool for scientists
 ----------------------------------

 Science and writing are fast friends; science as we know it would not be possible without the written word.
-But cutting-edge scientific research is – by necessity – difficult to understand by all but those who are most acquainted with the idea.
+But cutting-edge scientific research is, by necessity,  difficult to understand by all but those most acquainted with it.
 Even expressing those ideas challenges the greatest of minds, leaving little time for eradicating opacity from prose.
 Nonetheless, opacity is the enemy of the proliferation of any idea.

 Proselint can aid specifically improve scientists' writings across a number of dimensions: